hypersoft/pointer-stack/README.md

    00. PointerStack pointer\_stack\_create(void)

-	  Creates a new empty PointerStack and returns a * to the desired object type.
+	  Creates a new empty PointerStack object fully initialized with a buffer size of 8 pointer values.
 	  <br><br>

    00. bool pointer\_stack\_dispose(PointerStack stack)

 	  Attempts to "release" a PointerStack object.
-The object may not be released, if it does not exist or is locked.
-The return value always reflects the success of the intended operation.<br><br>
+If stack is NULL, or locked, the operation will fail.
+If the buffer that holds the pointers (the actual stack), is defined, that buffer will be freed.
+Finally the PointerStack object is freed.

-Note: Internally, the API uses PointerStack *, externally the API exposes only a void * whose type is defined as a 'PointerStack' This affords us an internal struct design that can be modified readily with backwards compatibility in mind.
+	  <br><br>

 ><hr>